Skip to content

 reflectionsPeriodic reflection results

 SQLite is sufficient for the first phase.
-Full vector retrieval can come later; full-text search, tags, and structured summaries are enough to validate the loop.
+Full vector retrieval and a dedicated graph database can come later; full-text search, relational graph tables, tags, and structured summaries are enough to validate the loop.

 Matrix must separate low-risk and high-risk operations.

-Low-risk operations include reading public project documents, summarizing recent conversations, creating drafts, querying memory, and writing review proposals.
+Low-risk operations include reading authorized project documents, summarizing recent conversations, creating drafts, querying memory, updating indexes, calculating resource use, and writing review proposals.

-High-risk operations include changing core identity skills, deleting or rolling back events, deleting memory, publishing externally, accessing private data, and triggering irreversible system actions.
+High-risk operations include changing core identity skills, deleting or rolling back events, sealing or redacting raw memory, publishing externally, proactively contacting real people, using paid resources, changing credit rules, accessing private data, and triggering irreversible system actions.

 High-risk operations require explicit confirmation and must be recorded in the event chain.